uclaacm/hoth.uclaacm.com/README.md

 	question: `What's a hackathon?`,
 	answer:
 		<>
-			A hackathon is an event during which people frodifferent backgrounds come together to create a project from start to finisin a limited time frame.
+			A hackathon is an event during which people from different backgrounds come together to create a project from start to finish in a limited time frame.
-			Check out some examples from last year&apos;s
+			Check out some examples from last year!
 			HOTH <Link href='https://hoth8.devpost.coproject-gallery'>here</Link>!
 		</>
 },